TheArjunAgarwal/sem4-notes/agth.typ

 It uses weird probability theory things like Dini Derivative and Prekopa-Borel theorem etc which is way beyond the amount of math I know.
 ]
+#todo[
+  Prophet Inequality, Bulow-Klemperer Theorem and Simple Near Optimal Auctions#footnote[This is what happens when one misses two classes in the same week and forgets that the week existed.]
+]
 = Matching Theory
 #definition(title: "Stable Matching")[
   Sets $A,B$ where: